Boone Hospital Center’s weight loss surgery program has a team of

 - Prevent nutrition deficiencies from reduced intake and absorption of

 - To prevent and alleviate discomfort or intolerance of food

 With surgery only being a treatment tool for weight loss, it is very important

 to follow the recommended diet closely.

 and exercise routines.
-The therapist will then design a structured activity
+The therapist or instructor will then design a structured activity

 and exercise plan for you.
-The therapist will provide encouragement and
+The therapist or instructor will provide encouragement and

 support as you begin participating in daily activity and exercise.
 Educational